SLS GRADUATE HANDBOOK

 Linguistics & SLA Librarian at the MSU Libraries

 At Michigan State University, we have a full-time Linguistics and SLA librarian, Dr. Stephanie Perentesis, who, among other things, assists students and faculty in getting the resources they need for their research and teaching.
 Each Fall, Dr. Perentesis works with SLS students during orientation to show them the library resources available (free software and software support (Mendeley, Endnote, Qualtrics, Nvivo, SPSS, SAS, etc.), journal access, the ability to request the purchase of new books, photocopying and poster-printing services on paper or cloth at reduced fees, etc.).
-Below are two Websites on some of the services and help MSU Libraries has specifically for SLA and linguistics.
+Below is the Website on some of the services and help MSU Libraries has specifically for linguistics, second languages, and TESOL.

 Stephanie C. Perentesis